hritikk7/StockBuddy/README.md

-# The 1% Club React Native Assignment
+# StockBuddy
 ### Description
-   This assignment involves creating a React Native application using Real Time Finance API to fetch stock data and implement various functionalities such as login, stock search, stock details, order management, and more.
+   This project involves  React Native application using Real Time Finance API to fetch stock data and implement various functionalities such as login, stock search, stock details, order management, and more.

 ### Screenshots and videos